shvets/shvets.github.io/source/blog/2014-10-31-configuring_linux_box_with_scripts.md

 * Install sshd (for enabling ssh).

-* Create vagrant user (just to in-synch with Vagrant example).
+* Create vagrant user (just to be in-synch with Vagrant example).

 * Reveal project home as /home/vagrant/demo.